Mental Health Facilities Kenton, OH

 Macc West - 25.5 miles from Kenton, OH

 Macc West is one of mental health facilities in Marion, Ohio, located at 333 West Center Street , 43302 zip code.
 Macc West provides outpatient treatment.
-Macc West provides group therapy, cognitive behavioral therapy and activity therapy to seniors 65 or older, adults and young adults.
-Macc West also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services provided at Macc West include education services, suicide prevention services and vocational rehabilitation services.
+Macc West provides integrated dual diagnosis disorder treatment, group therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+Macc West also supports people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services provided at Macc West include suicide prevention services, case management and education services.

 Learn More